 Display messages are organized into 'pages' under the following headings: Actual Values, Settings, Commands, and Targets.
-The MENU key navigates through these pages.
+The key navigates through these pages.
 Each heading page is broken down further into logical subgroups.

-The \bigcirc (MESSAGE \bigcirc keys navigate through the subgroups.
-The \bigcirc VALUE \bigcirc keys scroll increment or decrement numerical setting values when in programming mode.
+The MESSAGE keys navigate through the subgroups.
+The VALUE keys scroll increment or decrement numerical setting values when in programming mode.
 These keys also scroll through alphanumeric values in the text edit mode.
 Alternatively, values may also be entered with the numeric keypad.

-The t key initiates and advance to the next character in text edit mode or enters a decimal point.
-The help key may be pressed at any time for context sensitive help messages.
-The enter key stores altered setting values.
+The key initiates and advance to the next character in text edit mode or enters a decimal point.
+The pressed at any time for context sensitive help messages.
+The key stores altered setting values.